es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 We recommend you to use an IDE and import there your new generate project as a bazel project.
 We use the IDE CLion for our bazel projects.

-After importing you can run the [init.py](../templates/init.py) for creating all necessary files.
+After importing you can run the [init.py](../templates/init.py) for cloning all necessary files from the [templates folder](../templates).

-    § python init.py
+    $ python init.py

 You will be asked to declare the port of your programmer and elastic node, which you should now form the [Getting Started Guide](GettingStartedGuide.md).